kathir2408975/my-local-files/README.md

 How many Full-time U.S employees in the most recent year?

-The application indicates there are 13 full-time U.S. employees in the most recent year (10 in AL, CO, DE, FL, GA, KS, LA, ME, MO, MT, SC, TN, UT, WY, and 3 in "All Other States").
+The application indicates there are 13 full-time U.S. employees in the most recent year (10 in AL, CO, DE, FL, GA, KS, LA, ME, MO, MT, SC, TN, UT, WY, and 3 in "All Other States"). -->> correct

 58587108